ArcherBright123/eeleM/README.md

 # eeleM: Backward Melee
-Download by going into releases
+Download by going into releases and downloading the Zip File.
 Please Visit the discord Server to share your opinion, it would help dearly:
 + https://discord.com/channels/1347739200794923038/1347739201264947253
 A competitive version Might be created (eventually, if i feel like it), this is the casual version (AKA the True Broken Version)